darmou/ticketmule_react/README.md

 ## Note

-This is a complete redesign of the origoal Ticketmule by Lee Smith (rails 2.3, https://github.com/leesmith/ticket_mule).
+This is a complete redesign of the origoal Ticketmule by Lee Smith (rails 2.3, <https://github.com/leesmith/ticket_mule>).

-It is still very much a work in progress.
-Many features still to be implemented including porting to use Typescript 4.0.
+System is now feature complete, some tests still to be written.

 Also once finished will include, Jest and rspec for unit testing and Cypress tests for integration.